Chad Bratzke: Regular season

+Playoffs

 Personal

 Bratzke and his family moved to Florida when he was seven, and while there he attended Bloomingdale High School in Valrico, Florida.
 He has made sizable donations to Eastern Kentucky University to build the Student Athlete Academic Success Center.
-He is currently heavily involved with CLF (Childhood Leukemia Foundation) and Joy’s House.
+He is currently heavily involved with CLF (Childhood Leukemia Foundation) and Joy's House.
 He has made several appearances on Colts 2000 Care-A-Van tours.